alriyadsouza/poki_go/Contribute.md

 ## Contact

-For any questions or concerns regarding the contribution process, feel free to reach out to us at [INSERT CONTACT INFORMATION HERE].
+For any questions or concerns regarding the contribution process, feel free to reach out to us at 21i03.alriya@sjec.ac.in.

 Thank you for your interest in contributing to Poki Go!